golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 The `.uploadData(fileData, inputImage)` method is used to copy the user-provided data to the location defined by `inputImage`.
 The file is read from a disk by the `readFile()` function.

-The `.downloadData(outputImage)` method downloads the data which accessible in the `data` attribute of the respective result object.
+The `.downloadData(outputImage)` method downloads the data which is accessible in the `data` attribute of the respective result object.
 The `setResponse()` function is used to update the `src` attribute of the dom element devised to display the output.

-Other functions are expained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.
+Other functions are explained in the [Web QuickStart](/docs/creators/javascript/quickstarts/golem-in-a-browser) article.

 ## Uploading JSON to and from the provider (in a browser)

-In this example, we show how to use the `uploadJson()` and `downloadJson()` methods that allow you to send and receive JSON data when you run your requestor script from a browser.
-The code below realizes the following job: let the user define JSON obejcct `{ "input": "Hello World" }`, then send it to the provider.
-On remote computer JSON is saved as `/golem/work/input.json`.
+In this example, we demonstrate how to use the `uploadJson()` and `downloadJson()` methods that allow you to send and receive JSON data when you run your requestor script from a browser.
+The code below realizes the following job: let the user define the JSON object `{ "input": "Hello World" }`, then send it to the provider.
+On the remote computer, JSON is saved as `/golem/work/input.json`.
 Next the attribute `input` is replaced into `output` with `sed` command and saved as `/golem/work/output.json`.
-Finally the file is downloaded with `downloadJson()` method.
+Finally, the file is downloaded with the `downloadJson()` method.
 The output of the command contains the JSON as `data` attribute.

 The example utilizes a basic HTML boilerplate that defines UI components:
 - the `Run` button to trigger the task